freeradical13/freeradical13.github.io/index.md

 one atom to the other, causing ionization, and thus attraction).

 An [organic compound][] is a molecule that has carbon.

-# Temperature

-[Kinetic energy][] is the energy possessed due to motion.
-[Temperature][] is a measure of the average kinetic energy of a set of particles.

 # Biology